austinhuang0131/mstdn-party-plus/docs/best-practices.md

 * Check out the other posts of the author.
 Do you really know more than them?
 * Have some humility.
 Do not assume that your opinion is superior to others.

+Also see [here](https://community.hachyderm.io/docs/hachyderm/mental-health/#collective-action-requires-a-collective) for what to ask yourself before interacting with potentially negative content.

 !!! warning

     Subject to severity, non-compliance to the above may result in a warning.
 Repeated or explicit non-compliance may result in a limit.

 ## Content Warning

+Some things should unequivocally be behind content warnings, such as [NSFW content](rules.md#for-mstdnparty-and-most-other-generalist-instances) and violence.
+This will be enforced.

-While content warning is a useful feature to ensure personal well-being, discussions regarding what posts require content warning have been extremely fraught to the point that it actually drove people out of the fediverse.
+While content warning is a useful feature to ensure personal well-being, discussions regarding what posts require content warning have been extremely fraught to the point that [it actually drove people out of the fediverse](https://erinkissane.com/mastodon-is-easy-and-fun-except-when-it-isnt#got-yelled-at-felt-bad).
 An overly-broad CW policy may also harm, rather than benefit, marginalized communities (whose entire existence can be considered "politics").
-On the other hand, it is a good idea to allow users to tune out certain content using the filter feature.
-As such, it is best that we do not police it beyond the universal NSFW content, but I recommend you to:
+On the other hand, it is a good idea to allow users to tune out certain content using the [filter](https://docs.joinmastodon.org/user/moderating/#filters) feature.
+As such, instead of a policy, I recommend you to:

 1. Be considerate to your target audience, solicit their feedback and respect their norms (instance about page is a good starting point), and
-2. Mention hashtags or keywords in the post so that people can [filter](https://fedi.tips/filtering-your-timeline-to-hide-posts-on-mastodon/) them without muting your entire account.
+2. Mention hashtags or keywords in the post so that people can filter them without muting your entire account.

 ## Alternative text

 !!! info

     See [here](https://disabledsocial.github.io/Disabled-Social-Blog/posts/guides/howtoalttext/) for how to add alt text onto attachments.

+!!! tip

+    See [here](https://community.hachyderm.io/docs/hachyderm/accessible-posts/) for more information on how to further incorporate accessibility into your posts.

 Alternative text is expected to give a description of a picture or a video to someone who may not be able to see or hear everything.
 It should **not** be a reiteration of your post content (unless the post content sufficiently describes the media), additional commentary, or a placeholder.